vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-okta.md

   name: okta
 spec:

-  # Specify the upstream issuer URL.
+  # Specify the upstream issuer URL (no trailing slash).
   issuer: https://my-company.okta.com

   # Request any scopes other than "openid" for claims besides